arduino/docs-content/content/arduino-cloud/06.features/08.iot-cloud-historical-data/iot-cloud-historical-data.md

 ## Conclusion

-In this tutorial you learned what applications historical data could have, and how to extract historical data from your Arduino IoT Cloud dashboard.
+In this tutorial you learned what applications historical data could have, and how to extract historical data from your Arduino Cloud dashboard.